 What is the purpose of the examination?

-The Test for Admission to Catholic High Schools program gives some objective data about eighth-grade students who are applying to Catholic High School.
+The Test for Admission to Catholic High Schools program gives some objective data about eighth-grade students who are applying to Catholic High Schools.
 The Catholic High schools use the examination results to make decisions about applicants.
 Many schools also use the information for grouping and tracking of ninth-grade students.

 Who should take this test?